Best Disney World Hotels [2026 Ranking]

 What’s New In 2026: There’s exterior refurbishment going on at both Yacht and Beach Club this year.
 This seems to mostly involve the transportation side of the resort, not the pool area (which recently was refurbished) or the interior.
 This isn’t impacting our analysis of these much this year, other than that it makes it easier to keep BaordWalk Inn higher.

-Honestly this can be short and to the point: to us, Beach Club is basically Yacht Club, but with different rooms.
+Beach Club Overview: Honestly this can be short and to the point: to us, Beach Club is a nearly identical, less stuffy alternative to Yacht Club.
 The hotels share amenities, pricing, and are neighbors, so there isn’t really anything to distinguish them besides (1) rooms and (2) theming.
 The resort-wide theming doesn’t make a difference to us, so it comes down to rooms.

 Beach Club’s rooms were the last of the deluxe rooms to get the last round of major refurbishments, which theoretically makes them “newest.”
 However, while the Yacht Club rooms are definitely starting to show the smallest signs of wear and tear, the Beach Club refurbishment was actually slightly more limited.
 You can see, for example, in the above photo that Beach Club retained its older TV stands.
 I don’t know what happened there.